 Tom Brosnahan became a writer in college and submitted his first manuscript (800 pages) to Arthur Frommer in 1969.
 A month later it was accepted for publication, and Frommer’s Turkey on $5 a Day, the first of his 30+ guidebooks, appeared soon thereafter.

 He began writing for the Internet in 2002, and his travel websites have now received millions of visitors from 230+ countries.

 Guidebooks were his passion, but his humorous travel memoir, Turkey: Bright Sun, Strong Tea (2005) taught him how to construct a narrative.
 He was ready for a different kind of writing.

 On a visit to Istanbul in 2016, standing in Sultanahmet Square, he imagined what it had been like in 1968 when he first saw it—a sleepy, untouristy historical park surrounded by hippy microbuses.
 The mental picture came to life, characters appeared and began to act, and he wrote it all down.
 Two weeks later when he left Istanbul, he had 30,000 words of a novel.
 That first novel, Istanbul Love Bus & the A-Bomb Surprise, now 75,000 words, will be published early in 2018.

-His first published novel, Paris Girls Secret Society, started out as a sequel to Flora, Julien, Bruce & Sarah, but from the outset the characters who appeared were entirely different and the story even more exciting—so he decided to publish his second novel first.
+His first published novel, Paris Girls Secret Society, started out as a sequel to Istanbul Love Bus & the A-Bomb Surprise, but from the outset the characters who appeared were entirely different and the story even more exciting—so he decided to publish his second novel first.

 The characters of the third novel, tentatively entitled Alexandros, have already appeared and he’s chronicling their adventures right now.
 Watch for more!